I don’t think I’ve seen this one in a press photo.

 I bet there is still a bunch of WWII raw footage buried in archives.

 “This original WWII photo is identified as – CBI – 44-60780.
 Sgt.
 Nicholas A. Ackerman, Beverly Hills, Calif.
 Signal Corps cameraman shooting a movie story on yhr Burma Road from back of a Jeep.
 30 Sept 1944 – Photog: T/ sgt Greenburg.

 A great an clear photo with natives in the shot.
 This US Army Signal Corps photo is in good condition and measures 8″ X 10″.
 A nice World War Two photograph.”

-Steve forwarded this interesting photo of a horse pulling a Bantam BRC-60 across a river.
+Steve forwarded this interesting photo of a mule pulling a Bantam BRC-60 across a river.

 “1941 Press Photo Horese-Drawn Jeep across water at Fort Oglethorpe, Georgia.
 This is an original vintage press photo.
 Horse-drawn Jeep at Fort Oglethorpe, Georgia.Photo measures 7.75 x 5.75 inches.
 Photo is dated 03-24-1941.”

 “This is a Type I Original News Press Wire Service Photograph.Size is 6″ x 8″.
 We are excited to offer photographs which are now available to the public after years inside photo archives.
 These are rare pieces of history from preiods of time which can never be repeated.
 Our hope is each photograph finds the perfect home!
 We combine Shipping in multiple items.
 Please request an invoice before you pay.
 This gives us a chance to combine purchases.”